Local Renewable Energy Benefits and Resources

 WINDExchange is the U.S. Department of Energy Wind Program's platform for disseminating credible information about wind energy.
 The purpose of WINDExchange is to help communities weigh the benefits and costs of wind energy, understand the deployment process, and make wind development decisions supported by the best available information.

-These high–resolution maps of wind energy resources allow for better siting of wind turbines and have led to the recognition of higher-class winds in new regions.
+These high–resolution wind maps facilitate better wind turbing siting and have led to the recognition of higher-class winds in new regions.